Nuzlocke Rules Explained: Complete Guide for Beginners

 FAQ

 Releasing is traditional, but "permadeath" can mean permanently boxed and never used again.
-Both are valid — the community uses both.
+Both are valid — the community uses both interpretations.
+The key is that fainted POKEMON never return to battle.
+Many players prefer boxing to releasing because it preserves the memory of fallen teammates.

 What happens if your whole team faints?

 That's a Nuzlocke loss — also called a "wipe."
 Most players either restart the game entirely or start a new run from scratch.
-Some continue with box reserves.
+Some continue with box reserves, though this is considered a softer version of the rules.
+The majority of the community treats a full team wipe as a complete run failure.

 Can you use the PC box?

-Yes, but Pokémon in the box are still "alive."
+Yes, but POKEMON in the box are still "alive."
 You can rotate team members freely between battles — just not mid-battle.
+Many players use the box strategically to rest injured POKEMON before gym fights and bring in fresh team members for difficult encounters.

 Is there an official Nuzlocke mode in any game?

 No. The Nuzlocke is a community challenge enforced by the player.
-Some ROM hacks (like Nuzlocke Plus) build it into the game itself.
+Some ROM hacks (like Nuzlocke Plus) build it into the game itself with automatic handling of the rules.
+Mainline POKEMON games have never officially acknowledged the Nuzlocke format despite its enormous popularity.

 Start Your Nuzlocke